LoliE1ON/discord-anime-bot/README.md

 You must enter the id of the channels in `channels.json`.

-And do not forget to invite the bot to the servers in which it will post pictures
+Invite the bot to the servers in which it will post pictures.

 ## Run

 The bot is launched from the root of the project:

 ```bash
 node main.js
 ```
+You can use Heroku for this, the Procfile file is created and configured.

+## License

+MIT